Shubham-Kumar-2000/protocol-registry/README.md

 ﻿# Protocol-registry

-> Registers protocol like:-  yourapp:// or myapp:// etc. to open your nodejs app from different browsers.
+> Registers protocols like:-  yourapp:// or myapp:// etc. to open your nodejs app from different browsers.

 This is meant to be used in command-line tools and scripts, not in the browser.
 <p align="center">